 In the clamor of events, your fitness goals can take a major hit if you are not careful.
 Exercising becomes somewhat more difficult.
 Eating becomes more of a habit.
 And you descend down further into the rabbit hole.

-To make life slightly less complicated in term of your fitness goals, you have two choices.
+To make life slightly less complicated in terms of your fitness goals, you have two choices.

 - Push through the holidays and keep up with your fitness efforts